-We tested Doggone Good Compost® against a “premium” poultry manure compost growing petunias from seed.
+We tested EnviroWagg’s dog waste compost against a commercial poultry manure compost by germinating and growing petunias.
 We planted seeds from the same packet in flats containing starter mix with equal amounts of compost and perlite.
 We exposed the seed flats to the same amounts of water and sunlight.
 The Doggone Good Compost® (top) outperformed its competitor.
-No formal soil studies have been conducted to find out if composted carnivore waste provides special nutrients for productive plant growth.
+No formal soil studies have been conducted to find out if composted carnivore waste provides unique nutrients for productive growth on specific plants.

 Raw dog waste contains two and a half times the nitrogen, the same amount of phosphate and half as much potassium as cattle manure.

 Composting is the controlled aerobic (oxygen-using) biological decomposition of moist organic source material to produce a soil conditioner.
 Composting works through the use of microorganisms, mainly a wide range of bacteria and fungi, which break down organic matter.
 These organisms transport oxygen and moisture throughout the compost mass while they assist the physical and chemical breakdown.

 Bulking material, typically, shredded bark mulch, straw, leaves or sawdust, is added to energize the process, and help maintain a porous texture that circulates air and moisture.
 Pathogens are killed by the high heat naturally generated by heat-loving microbes during the initial process, predatory organisms during cool down, and the retention time provided in a carefully managed system.
 EnviroWagg is now experimenting with processing dog waste in a large, carefully monitored in-vessel tumbler.